Wanders: Ian Nairn’s Pimlico (London).

 It’s an oft-stated critique of Liverpool city centre in recent years that it’s become an increasingly oversized student campus as opposed to a city.
 A number of local writers and commentators, including an excellent summation earlier in the year by Seven Streets, have mentioned the suspiciously sheer abundance of developments comprising purely of student accommodation within the centre though it has rarely been quantified as a reality if … Continue reading Wanders: Student Flatopia (Liverpool)

-Wanders: Alan Garner’s Edge And Cadellin’s Home.
+Alan Garner’s Edge

-“When I was not confined to the house, I would spend my days and my nights on the Edge.” – Alan Garner (1997, p.12).
-On a frosty but sunny January morning, I was making my way along the M56 towards Macclesfield.
-The pilgrimage was not one of unique exploration but one of repetition; I was treading my own ghost steps to a place I had … Continue reading Wanders: Alan Garner’s Edge And Cadellin’s Home.
+‘When I was not confined to the house, I would spend my days and my nights on the Edge.’ – Alan Garner On a frosty but sunny January morning, I was steadily making my way along the M56 towards Macclesfield.
+I was on my way to Alderley Edge in Cheshire, the stalking ground of writer Alan Garner.
+In 2015 I had made this journey in … Continue reading Alan Garner’s Edge

 Wanders: The M53 Cavern (A Northern Concrete Island)